 1. How to choose art to complement your space

 – Janet Bao, General Manager, Pudi Boutique Hotel, Shanghai, China

 “The moment they step into the lobby here at Pudi Boutique Hotel, guests feel as if they are staying in an art gallery.
-We mix oil paintings, black and white prints, and sculptures from young Chinese artists with a modern style.
+We mix oil paintings, wall decals, black and white prints, and sculptures from young Chinese artists with a modern style.
 The final result is totally showstopping.
 We actually get a lot of interest in our decor choices.
 Furthermore, guests may purchase the black and white prints and some of the other pieces of art and take them home to add to their own collection.
 A few tips when choosing art for your own home – choose a painting the width of your mattress to hang over your bed for dramatic effect in the bedroom – pick out colors from the painting in your cushions and bedding too.
 For example, if you’ve bought some new elephant-themed art prints, you might want to pair it with some grey cushions and bedding.
 This is just an idea though!
 It is worth investing in special lighting to highlight artwork.
 And I like to choose one color as a central theme and select pieces incorporating this color to draw the whole art collection together – at Pudi Boutique Hotel red copper is featured in most of our artwork to add a strong Shanghai feel.”

 2. How to create your own home spa